 brings us to the million-dollar question that is, “How will we use this data?”

-any doubt until a strong foundation of belief is established.
-Interestingly enough, this perspective made its way into his work on mathematics and birthed that which is the bane of life for middle school statisticians everywhere, the Cartesian coordinates
+one should reconsider any doubt until a strong foundation of belief is established.
+Interestingly enough, this perspective made its way into his work on mathematics and birthed that which is the bane of life for middle school statisticians everywhere, the

 It’s not surprising that Descartes’ appetite for certainty expressed itself in the visualization of data.
 Many studies have

 shown that the brain can process visual information much more rapidly than verbal information (or nodes and conceptual relationships, for example).
 Preattentive

 visual processing is the occurrence that takes place when the brain is presented with visual information – it's the preconscious processing of that data.
 Taking place over a series of stages, each handled by neurons that are trained to perceive the world,

 this process makes data analysis more efficient, and often more certain.
 I see, therefore it is.

 In a piece titled Real-Time BI: A Banking Perspective, TWDI concluded that Banking has kept pace with the adoption of Business

 Intelligence and Visual Analytics, but warned that most applications remain lopsided.
 In effect, banks have harnessed analytics for strategic use, but operational data remains relatively untouched.
 This operational data, the same study cites, is where financial

 services organizations can gain valuable insights for use in cross-selling or refinancing scenarios.
 So, while most Business Intelligence can prove business impact, the